swagger-api/swagger-socket/README.md

     % mvn jetty:run

 ### SwaggerSocket Protocol Server Implementation
-To enable SwaggerSocket, add the following in your web.xml
+To enable SwaggerSocket, add the following in your web.xml.
+Currently, SwaggerSocket only supports [Jersey](http://jersey.java.net/) for REST Resources (other implementation like RestEasy and RESTLet are coming).

 ```xml
     <servlet>